 Larry Kotch: Yeah.

 Joe: I… again, I think that that’s a fair point.
 So Browser Media’s been going for 13 years now and I think back over the years of recruiting and interview processes, in the early days, I didn’t have anyone doing media studies or you know, degrees which are pretty well engineered – you’d think – for a digital career.
-Depressingly though, I don’t think it’s really helped and now I’ve got a negative view on it – maybe, I’ve just been a bit unlucky – but do you think, and this is probably a bit controversial, that some of these courses are generated through the investments and people so desperately trying to plug these holes, but actually it’s the wrong people going into ii the first place, or it’s seen as an easy option, perhaps?
+Depressingly though, I don’t think it’s really helped and now I’ve got a negative view on it – maybe, I’ve just been a bit unlucky – but do you think, and this is probably a bit controversial, that some of these courses are generated through the investments and people so desperately trying to plug these holes, but actually it’s the wrong people going into them the first place, or it’s seen as an easy option, perhaps?